SeabookChen/seabookchen.net/_drafts/setup-stringer-on-heroku.md

 but to download and setup it up on Heroku, two things are needed.

 - [Git][Git Downloads]
-- [Heroku][Heroku] account with valid credit card details (which won't be charged for free add-ons though).
+- [Heroku][Heroku] account with valid credit card details (which won't be charged for free add-ons).

 ## <a id="clone-stringer-repository"></a>Clone repository
 If it is been forked, clone your own Stringer repository.